ryanmaclean/Learning-Spark-with-Zeppelin-and-Hortonworks-Sandbox/README.md

 choco install vmware-workstation
 ```

+#### Ubuntu Linux LTS
-On Ubuntu, things are slightly more complicated, but not insurmountable:
+On Ubuntu, things are slightly more complicated, but not insurmountable.

 Virtualbox: